 Some examples of specific assignments you can do are

-- Compare image segmentation (neural network) models to identify what surroundings we are dealing with and what features are visible.
+1. Compare image segmentation (neural network) models to identify how to interact with the environment (eg. how do I grasp a mug differently from a pen) and what surroundings we are dealing with.
 This involves a theoretical comparison with (optionally) a practical component in which several models can be tested and compared.

-- Set up VR user studies to examine how people orient themselves and manipulate objects in VR, with the goal of transferring this knowledge to the teleoperated robotics space.
-This can relate to visual orientation or to object manipulation.
+2. Set up user studies to examine how people orient themselves and manipulate objects in VR, with the goal of transferring this knowledge to the teleoperated robotics space.
+This can relate to visual orientation or to object manipulation and for example take the shape of an eye tracking study.

 Other assignments in this field can be discussed based on your skillset.